We are always thinking one step aheadConsulting, Engineering & Optimization in Logistics Networks

 How can we help you?

-Quick wins for saving energy in your warehouse
+Looking for quick wins for saving energy in your warehouse?
+Request a quick scan!

 With energy bills now at an all-time high, energy-saving measures make more sense than ever.
-Peter Marijnissen provides an overview of the key ‘quick wins’ for warehouse operations.
+Groenewout provides an overview of the key ‘quick wins’ for warehouse operations.

 “I think that a lot of companies will be surprised by how much energy they consume in ‘standby mode’, by which I mean when they are not operating.
 Half of all businesses don’t turn down the heating overnight, for example, or they leave the lights on unnecessarily.
 It takes approximately 40 to 50m3 of gas a day to keep 500m2 of office space at 22 degrees.
 Many businesses didn’t really consider that before, but they can save a lot of money now that energy prices have risen so steeply.”